konstellation-io/kdl-project-template/README.md

 - After any git push, we should run dvc push to update the remote
 - After any git checkout, we must dvc checkout to update artifacts in that revision of code

-## Information on dvc
+## Information on dvc aand further reading

-For more information on dvc and its usage.
-Please refer to our (confluence page)[https://intelygenz.atlassian.net/wiki/spaces/K/pages/81362945/Introduction+to+dvc]
+For more information on dvc and its usage, as well as any other information on how to use the KDL template, please refer to our (confluence page)[https://intelygenz.atlassian.net/wiki/spaces/K/pages/81362945/Introduction+to+dvc]